 User interface (UI) elements are the parts we use to build apps or websites.
 They add interactivity to a user interface, providing touchpoints for the user as they navigate their way around; think buttons, scrollbars, menu items and checkboxes.

-As a user interface (UI) designer, you’ll use UI elements to create a visual language and ensure consistency across your product—making it user-friendly and easy to navigate without too much thought on the user’s part.
+User interface (UI) designers use UI elements to create a visual language and ensure consistency across a product—making it user-friendly and easy to navigate without too much thought on the user’s part.

-In this guide, we’ll explore some of the most common user interface elements, considering when and why you might use them.
+In this guide, we explore some of the most common user interface elements, considering when and why you might use them.

 Ready?
 Let’s go.

 UI elements usually fall into one of the following four categories:

 - Input controls allow users to input information into the system.
 If you need your users to tell you what country they are in, for example, you’ll use an input control to let them do so.

 - Navigational components help users move around a product or website.
 Common navigational components include tab bars on an iOS device and a hamburger menu on an Android.

 - Informational components share information with users.